-- (2) No later than January 1 of [the second year following the effective date of this act], the authority shall report on the capital needs of health facilities and clinics in each system region.
-In addition to any other matter considered relevant by the authority, the report must identify the capital needs of all of the following: - (a) county health care facilities; - (b) underserved geographic areas with per capita investment in health care facilities substantially different from the state average; and - (c) geographic areas where the distance to health care facilities imposes a barrier to care.
+(2) No later than January 1 of [the second year following the effective date of this act], the

+1 department shall report on the capital needs of health facilities and clinics in each system region.
+In 2 addition to any other matter considered relevant by the department, the report must identify the capital 3 needs of all of the following: 4 (a) county health care facilities; 5 (b) underserved geographic areas with per capita investment in health care facilities substantially 6 different from the state average; and 7 (c) geographic areas where the distance to health care facilities imposes a barrier to care.
+8 9 NEW SECTION.
-NEW SECTION.
 Section 49.
 Cost control measures.
-The authority may not carry out any cost control measure that limits access to care that is needed on an emergency or urgent basis or that is medically appropriate for treatment of a patient's medical condition.
+The department may not carry out any cost 0 control measure that limits access to care that is needed on an emergency or urgent basis or that is 11 medically appropriate for treatment of a patient's medical condition.
+12 13 NEW SECTION.

-NEW SECTION.
 Section 50.
 Cost control.
-(1) In order to control costs, the authority shall strive at all times to do all of the following:

-- (a) eliminate administrative and other costs that do not contribute to health care; - (b) identify and eliminate wasteful and unnecessary care that does not benefit patients receiving that care; and - (c) identify and foster those measures that prevent disease and maintain health. - (2) (a) In the event that the measures taken pursuant to subsection (1) are insufficient to maintain the fiscal integrity of the health security system, the authority shall study the contribution of inappropriately provided services to escalating costs.
-The authority shall adjust the next year's budget, pursuant to [sections 32 and 36], to correct for the degree of overuse identified for particular services or particular categories of licensed providers under particular modes of reimbursement. - (b) Restrictions in budgets under subsection (2)(a) may be employed only to the extent necessary to correct for the proportion of cost increase in excess of that resulting from appropriate use, based on incidence of illness in the population, that is caused by the particular services, category of provider, or mode of reimbursement being restricted, as determined by the authority.
+(1) In order to control costs, the department shall strive 14 at all times to do all of the following: 15 (a) eliminate administrative and other costs that do not contribute to health care; 16 (b) identify and eliminate wasteful and unnecessary care that does not benefit patients receiving 17 that care; and 18 (c) identify and foster those measures that prevent disease and maintain health.
+19 (2) (a) In the event that the measures taken pursuant to subsection (1) are insufficient to maintain 20 the fiscal integrity of the health security system, the department shall study the contribution of 21 inappropriately provided services to escalating costs.
+The department shall adjust the next year's budget, 22 pursuant to [sections 32 and 36], to correct for the degree of overuse identified for particular services or 23 particular categories of licensed providers under particular modes of reimbursement.
+24 (b) Restrictions in budgets under subsection (2)(a) may be employed only to the extent necessary 25 to correct for the proportion of cost increase in excess of that resulting from appropriate use, based on incidence of illness in the population, that is caused by the particular services, category of provider, or mode of reimbursement being restricted, as determined by the department.

 NEW SECTION.
 Section 51.
 Request to legislature for increased appropriation.
-(1) In the event that cost control is required by [section 31(2)], the authority may request that the legislature increase appropriations for the health security system.
+(1) In the event that cost control is required by [section 31(2)], the department may request that the legislature increase appropriations for the health security system.
 Any request must be accompanied by a report on the causes of the increase in expenditures beyond the increase in gross domestic product, adjusted for population, and measures taken to control costs pursuant to [section 50].